 Fortunately, at your exam, we will be able to assess your symptoms and determine whether you are likely to develop chronic TMJ.

-To learn whether your TMJ is likely to pass or become chronic, please call (248) 480-0085 today for an appointment with Detroit area TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ and Sleep Wellness in Troy.
+To learn whether your TMJ is likely to pass or become chronic, please call (248) 480-0085 today for an appointment with Detroit area TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ and Sleep Wellness in Rochester Hills.